-Key audit matter Basis of preparation - Impact of COVID-19 Refer also to Notes 2(a), 2(b), and 2(d)

-The Company prepares its financial statement using International Financial Reporting Standards (IFRS), which is a going concern basis of accounting.
+KEY AUDIT MATTER HOW OUR AUDIT ADDRESSED THE MATTER Basis of preparation - Impact of COVID-19 Refer also to Notes 2(a), 2(b), and 2(d) The Company prepares its financial statement using International Financial Reporting Standards (IFRS), which is a going concern basis of accounting.
 We focused on the appropriateness of using a going concern basis of accounting given the impact of the COVID-19 pandemic on the global and local economy and its potential impact on the Company's operations.
-The ability of the Company to continue as a going concern is dependent on management's ability to generate positive cashflows and maintain liquidity in order to repay its existing creditors and lenders.
+The ability of the Company to continue as a going In assessing the appropriateness of the going concern assumption used in preparing the financial statements, we: Checked the mathematical accuracy of Management's cash flow forecasts and validated the opening cash position; Reviewed management's cashflow projections and the related assumptions, in particular, the stress test scenarios for incorporation of deterioration in sales, as well as comparing cost assumptions to historic actuals concern is dependent on management's ability to generate positive cashflows and maintain liquidity in and anticipated cost reductions;